DeTracker: Motion-decoupled Vehicle Detection and Tracking in Unstabilized Satellite Videos: Introduction

 The main contributions are summarized as follows: \begin{enumerate}

-\item We propose {DeTracker}, a MOT framework for small targets in unstabilized satellite videos, aimed at on-orbit information services.
+\item We propose {DeTracker}, an MOT framework for small targets in unstabilized satellite videos, tailored for on-orbit information services.
 Experimental results show that DeTracker achieves MOTA improvements of 5.1\% and 8.3\% on the simulated dataset and real satellite videos, respectively, outperforming existing state-of-the-art methods.

-\item We introduce the Global–Local Motion Decoupling (GLMD) module and the Temporal Dependency Feature Pyramid (TDFP) module.
-The GLMD module decouples satellite platform motion from target motion via global alignment and local refinement, suppressing background drift, while the TDFP module enhances the temporal discriminability of small-target features through multi-scale aggregation and cross-frame dependency modeling.
+\item We propose the Global--Local Motion Decoupling (GLMD) module and the Temporal Dependency Feature Pyramid (TDFP) module.
+The GLMD explicitly decouples platform motion from target motion via feature-level global alignment and local refinement, effectively suppressing background drift for robust tracking.
+The TDFP models cross-frame dependencies and aggregates multi-scale features to enhance the temporal discriminability of small targets.

-\item To further advance research on tracking in unstabilized satellite videos, we construct a \textbf{S}imulated \textbf{U}nstabilized satellite video MOT benchmark, \emph{SDM-Car-SU}, incorporating multi-directional and multi-velocity perturbations to emulate satellite platform motion.
+\item To facilitate research on tracking in unstabilized satellite videos, we construct a \textbf{S}imulated \textbf{U}nstabilized satellite video MOT benchmark, \emph{SDM-Car-SU}, incorporating multi-directional and multi-velocity perturbations to emulate satellite platform motion.
 In addition, several real unstabilized satellite video clips are provided to evaluate algorithm performance in practical on-orbit scenarios.

 \end{enumerate}